opencog/atomspace/opencog/atoms/value/README.md

 The AtomSpace is a generic graph database that holds Atoms.
-This is because every graph can be decomposed into trees, and because Atoms form a tree (with Nodes as leaf vertexes, and Links as interior vertexes).
+This is because every graph can be decomposed into trees, and because Atoms form a tree (with Nodes as leaf vertices, and Links as interior vertices).
 There are also many other domain-specific ways of viewing Atoms as forming a graph; in all cases, these graphs are held in the AtomSpace.